 I have always enjoyed educating others.
 As an informal science educator, I enjoy helping people discover and appreciate the intricacies and beauty of science and mathematics.
 Throughout college I worked as a math tutor helping students with courses calculus and above.
 Once in graduate school, I had my first teaching opportunity as a teaching assistant for Honors General Chemistry.
 I strove to utilize the lessons I learned as a math tutor during my first teaching assistant position at Cornell University.
 After finishing my PhD, I took a position as a science educator, which has allowed me to continue my love of translating science into everyday language with enthusiasm and accuracy.

-Western Washington University - Bachelors, Chemistry and Mathematics
+Undergraduate Degree: Western Washington University - Bachelors, Chemistry and Mathematics

-Cornell University - PhD, Materials Chemistry
+Graduate Degree: Cornell University - PHD, Materials Chemistry

 What is your teaching philosophy?

 For tutoring, I want to guide learners and help them understand new topics.
 I believe tutoring sessions should focus on developing good strategies instead of a second lecture.

 What might you do in a typical first session with a student?

 In a first session I would like to understand what your learning style is, learn your goals, and identify some trouble areas before determining the best way for us to work together to achieve your educational goals.

 How can you help a student become an independent learner?

 I believe this comes from how we interact during a tutoring session.
 I prefer to help guide students through topics, instead of spelling out each step.
 I want you to leave each session with confidence in your problem solving abilities.

 How would you help a student stay motivated?